 A better question is, what is religion?
 I am not a religious person because in my opinion religion is very cumbersome and rife with doctrine and churchology – which I do not subscribe to.
 If you want to call me a Christian, then please feel free to do so, as I AM a true follower of Jesus Christ and His teachings.
 I am saved and filled with God’s Holy Ghost.

-You can find me somewhere between the South Carolina border and Jacksonville, FL.
+You can find me somewhere between the Northern and Southern hemisphere! 😉

 4. Did you really experience everything that you talk about on this blog?